 One of the most exciting aspects of doing research is sharing your discoveries and passion with others.
 In addition, we believe teaching the fundamentals of chemistry (the central science) and relating them to real world challenges and problems is an important role for scientific leaders to adopt.
-Our research group has been fortunate to participate in a number of outreach activities throughout the greater Seattle area.
+Our research group has been fortunate to participate in a number of outreach activities throughout the greater Seattle area (2010-2018) and Madison (2018-present).
 Below are a few examples of our interactions.

 Building 3D Printers with Memorial High School Students

 Throughout summer 2021 and 2022, Jerry and Kyle taught a group of Memorial High School students the principles of 3D printing.
 The group learned to build their own 3D printer, how to determine and optimize print parameters, and even converted their printer into their very own powder melt extrusion (PME) printer capable of printing recycled plastics.